Animatron/player/doc/keyboard-control.md

 Ensure lifetime of both layers starts at 0 seconds of a project and ends at the same time, when the project ends.

-Also, name the layers as _Rectange_ and _Circle_ correspondingly, so it will be easy for you to access them from the Player.
+Also, name the layers as _Rectangle_ and _Circle_ correspondingly, so it will be easy for you to access them from the Player.

 Check the `LOOP` checkbox in the Project Inspector, so animation will wait for user